doctore/AngularJSModelLayer/README.md

 Helper functions used to transform a JSON string, Javascript object or array of them to an object/s described in Models as AngularJS values, and vice versa.
 Currently the service has the following methods:

 * **fromArrayToModel**: converts an array of Javascript objects to an array of required Model.
-* **fromJsonArrayToModel**: converts a JSON string which contains an "array of objects" to an array of required Model
+* **fromJsonArrayToModel**: converts a JSON string which contains an "array of objects" to an array of required Model.
-* **fromJsonToModel**: converts a JSON string which contains "only one object" to an object of required Model
+* **fromJsonToModel**: converts a JSON string which contains "only one object" to an object of required Model.
 * **fromModelArrayToJson**: converts an array of objects belonging to a specific Model to a JSON string which contains an "array of objects".
 * **fromModelObjectToJson**: converts an object belonging to a specific Model to a JSON string.
 * **fromObjectToModel**: converts a Javascript object to an object of required Model.